vrtome/mp3-player/README.md

-#MP3 Player
+# MP3 Player
-This is a small application I made using tkinter
+A MP3 Player made with Tkinter.

+It is basically finished, but I still want to do some improvements.

+By Vítor Rodrigues
+Contact: vitorr661@gmail.com